MahaHalimi/ULYSSE/Velodyne/README.md

-# Velodyne : useful commands
+# Velodyne : indications to launch the velodyne (Personal computer and NUC)

 -- Setting up your computer to communicate with the Velodyne sensor :